Mrunal-13/Tic-Tac-Toe/README.md

       The function is player input.this function is meant to take input from player as the marker of their choice "X" OR "Y". and return the P1 nad P2 markers.

- 3) **place_marker**
+   3)**place_marker**
       Place marker is the function to place the marker of the of the player position to ine position on the board and update the board.
        It takes three parameters board,marker and position.

- 4) **win_check**
+   4)**win_check**
         Win_check is the function to check is there winner in game after every move of the player. this functions checks all the winning conditions of the game. it returns true if any condition is satisfied or false if not.

    5)**choose_first**
         The program imports the library random.
         it randomly chooses any integer from 0 or 1. if random returns 0 then player 2 gets chance first to choose marker and if it returns 1 then player 1 gets chance.

   6)**space_check**
     this function checks if the spce in the board selected by player is empty or not. if space in the board is empty the function returns true.

   7)**full_board check**
+      This function takes 1 parameter that is "the board".it calls our previously defined function space check to check the empty space. it checks all boxes from  1 to 9 and if found any block free it returns true else false.This function is called after every individual turn to check draw.

+  8) **player_choice**
+      This function takes one parameter that is the board and as variable position = 0. it asks player for his next position and checks whether the index is between 1 to 9 and if the that space is empty. if both conditions are satisfied it assigns the marker on that position.

+   9) **replay**
+     The last function for the game is replay . it asks to restart the game or quit it.